discordjs/guide/guide/preparations/README.md

 ## Installing discord.js

-Now that you've installed Node.js and know how to open up and run commands, you can finally install discord.js!
+Now that you've installed Node.js and know how to open up your console and run commands, you can finally install discord.js!

 To install discord.js, simply run the `npm install discord.js`.
 This can take a bit of time, but should be done fairly quickly.